GraceSweeney/SheInnovates-/README.md

 there is an option to retry incorrect questions.

-The game ends when the Piggy reaches the bank and all questions have been answered correctly!
+The game ends when the Piggy reaches the bank and all questions have been answered correctly.